-Silvia’s dissertation, Immigrant Children: Resilience and Coping with HeART explores the ways anti-immigration policy impacts the lives of immigrant children through new epistemological tools centering art and creative expression.
-Through a partnership with the Los Angeles Unified School District (LAUSD) and Social and Public Art Resource Center (SPARC), her research highlights the understudied preadolescent children of immigrants—both U.S.-born citizens and undocumented immigrant children.
-Through a multidisciplinary theater class at a local elementary school in Los Angeles, California her data includes family, child, and teacher interviews, class observations, artwork and performance videos, with recently arrived Mexican and Central American children ages 11 to 13.
-More broadly, Silvia is also concerned with issues of structural inequality, service-learning, immigration policy, mixed-status families, transborder relations, undocumented youth and children, and arts and artivism through performance and digital media.
+Silvia is a community engaged artist and scholar.
+Her research explores the ways anti-immigration policy impacts the lives of immigrant children through new methodological tools centering art and creative expression.
+Specifically, her researchhighlights the understudied preadolescent children of immigrants—both U.S.-born citizens and undocumented immigrant children.
+Through creating and teaching a bilingual multidisciplinary theater class at a local elementary school in South Central, Los Angeles her data included family, child, and teacher interviews, class observations, artwork and performance videos, from recently arrived Mexican and Central American children ages 11 to 13.Before that, Silvia collected 150 drawings from immigrant children in Phoenix, Arizona during the tenure of Maricopa County Sheriff Joe Arpaio’s deportation campaigns.

 Silvia’s writing has been published in Latino Studies, Aztlán: The Journal of Chicano Studies,theAssociation of Mexican American Educators Journal, and theHarvard Journal of Hispanic Policy.
 At UCLA, Silvia’s research was funded by the Ford Foundation’s Dissertation Fellowship, as well as the Institute of American Culture and the UC MEXUS research grant.